 - Student Educational Plan (SEP) - Students are provided assistance to develop a comprehensive SEP that includes required courses and resource referrals needed to meet an educational goal.

-- Follow-up Services and Programs – Students receive continued support, and assistance to define course of study and development of comprehensive SEP by the end of the third term but no later than completion of 15 units of degree applicable coursework.
-Other services and programs include, but are not limited to, counseling services, career services, transfer services, financial aid, EOPS, DRC, Multicultural Center, veteran’s support services, foster youth support services, student success and counseling workshops, Learning Center and tutorial services, SMCCCD Transcript Evaluation Service.
+- Follow-up Services and Programs – Students receive continued support, and assistance to define course of study and development of comprehensive SEP.
+Other services and programs include, but are not limited to, counseling services, career services, transfer services, financial aid, EOPS, DRC, Multicultural and Dream Center, veteran’s support services, foster youth support services, student success and counseling workshops, Learning Center and tutorial services, SMCCCD Transcript Evaluation Service.

 - Intervention Activities and Support - Students who fall out of good academic standing or are otherwise experiencing academic difficultly, or are determined to be at-risk students are provided support through the OnTRAC Program.

 More information about the CSM Student Success and Program Report is available on the Institutional Planning Documents webpage.